The Repercussions of removing a Protected Tree and How to Avoid These

 FAQs:

-What happens if I carry out work on a protected tree without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I contest an TPO and/or preservation order?
+Can I contest to a TPO or preservation order?

-Can I cut down a tree that is protected tree?
+Can I take down a protected tree?

 Conclusion